Shallow Thoughts : tags : window managers

 amixer -q -D pulse sset Master 3%+ unmute,

-didn't work; they did nothing.
-But I had already noticed that in
+did nothing.
+I had already noticed that in pavucontrol, the volume

 <command>amixer sset PCM 4%+ unmute</command>